9 Steps to Success in the Global Market

 5. Go to those countries as a tourist.

 Often, you see with different eyes when you go as a tourist.
 Go with a tour group.
 You will be privy to a lot of their comments and observations on the place.
 Explore the place.
+Make your research local.
+Your observations and that of your fellow tourists are of great value towards developing a strategy that will resonate with your target market.

 6. Know the country's tradition and culture.